-Social Security Disability Benefits, or Supplemental Security Income (SSI), are a lifeline for many who have suffered debilitating injuries that prevent them from working.
+Social Security Disability Benefits are a lifeline for many who have suffered debilitating injuries that prevent them from working.
 Unfortunately, the complexities of the government claims processes can be intimidating.

 The fact is if you have ever had Social Security taxes deducted from your paycheck, and you are injured or experience other medical conditions that have or will keep you from working for 12 months or longer, you may be eligible to receive disability benefits.
 Even if you have not worked or paid Social Security taxes, you may still be eligible for certain benefits.

 Our HIGH PERFORMANCE LAW™ team can help you navigate the ultra-complex course to file your initial claim or pursue it further through appeals if denied.
 We offer an intimate knowledge of the complexities of the government claims and appeals process and have the experience to pursue the course of action that gives you the best chance of fulfilling your claim.